Nalipas/Melody-Munchies/README.md

 [![Product Name Screen Shot][product-screenshot]](https://example.com)

 Melody Matrix is a music search app, which scrubs through a music database to help you find a song to listen to!
-The application will scrub through [insert first API here] and return 5 songs for you to choose from.
-After the user selects a song, more details are shown, and some extra information about the artist pulled from [insert second API here] is displayed below.
+The application will scrub through [the Spotify API](https://rapidapi.com/Glavier/api/spotify23/) and return 5 songs for you to choose from.
+After the user selects a song, more details are shown, and some extra information about the artist pulled from [the Tasty API](https://rapidapi.com/apidojo/api/tasty) is displayed below.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>